1310 Citizenship/Alienage

 Ukrainian Humanitarian Parolees

-• Citizens or nationals of Ukraine (persons who last habitually resided in Ukraine) paroled into the United States between February 24, 2022, and September 30, 2023, due to urgent humanitarian reasons or for significant public benefit;
+• Citizens or nationals of Ukraine (persons who last habitually resided in Ukraine) paroled into the United States between February 24, 2022, and September 30, 2024;

-• A spouse or child of an individual described in bullet 1 or 2 who is paroled in the United States after September 30, 2023; and
+• A spouse or children paroled in the United States after September 30, 2023; and

 The sponsor deeming requirement in section 421(a) of PRWORA shall not apply when determining the eligibility and the amount of benefits made available to Ukrainian humanitarian parolees treated as refugees under the Additional Ukraine Supplemental Appropriations Act (AUSAA).